trufflesuite/webinar-episode-01/steps.md

 </details>

-### Status

-We have a Truffle project that we can add features to.
-  - [x] Project created
+> As we have not written any tests there's not much to report.

 # Introduce our features

-We want to write a Smart Contract that stores a value that can be retrieve.
+Our goal is to write a Smart Contract that stores a value that can be retrieve.
 To do this we need to have the following.
   - [ ] a smart contract, `SimpleStorage`
   - [ ] some way to define the behavior of `SimpleStorage`
   - [ ] the ability to verify `SimpleStorage` behaves the way we defined

-We will use aspects of Behavior driven development(BDD), and Test driven development (TDD) methodologies to work out way through this tutorial.
-We will define new behavior/features by introducing a Truffle test and use it as a starting point to implement the feature.
+We will use aspects of Behavior driven development(BDD), and Test driven development (TDD) methodologies to work through this tutorial.
+We will define new behavior in truffle test files and implement contract logic to achieve that behavior.

-This approach will give us an opportunity to examine out system in small testable pieces to build up our knowledge and intuition of Truffle, Solidity and the ecosystem.
+This approach allows us to examine our system in small testable pieces while also increasing our knowledge and intuition of Truffle, Solidity and the ecosystem.

 ## Behaviors

-Let's create the SimpleStorage test-file, invoke truffle test, and examine the output.
+Let's create the truffle test-file for SimpleStorage, invoke truffle test, and examine the output.

 > `truffle create test <ContractName>` is a quick way to scaffold a test!
 This
 > is where we define the behavior of a contract